msjahun/VotingSystem/README.md

 "update-database"

 <br/>
-Run the project and on your browser from visual studio.
+Run the project VotingSytemWeb and on your browser from visual studio.
 <br/>
 first visit this link
 visit this links<br/>